chingchenms/llvm/docs/Coroutines.rst

 Coroutine Transformation
 ------------------------

+One of the step in coroutine transformation is to figure out what objects can leave on the normal function stack frame and which needs to go into a coroutine frame.

-In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, it cannot reside on the stack frame of the coroutine since it will go away once coroutine is suspended and therefore need to go into the coroutine frame.
+In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, it cannot reside on the stack frame of the coroutine since it will go away once coroutine is suspended and therefore need to be part of the coroutine frame.

-Other members of the coroutine frame will be an address of a resume and destroy functions representing the coroutine behavior that needs to happen when coroutine is resumed and destroyed respectively.
+Other members of the coroutine frame are addresses of a resume and destroy functions representing the coroutine behavior for happen when a coroutine is resumed and destroyed respectively.

 .. code-block:: llvm

   %f.frame = type { void (%f.frame*)*, void (%f.frame*)*, i32 }

-After coroutine transformation function `f` is responsible for creation and initialization of the coroutine frame and execution of the coroutine code until any suspend point is reached or control reaches the end of the function.
+After coroutine transformation, function `f` is responsible for creation and initialization of the coroutine frame and execution of the coroutine code until any suspend point is reached or control reaches the end of the function.
 It will look like: